| Donors and Fund-raisers The government's HK$1 billion Matching Grant Scheme was launched

 to help recruit outstanding undergraduate students, and thus develop

+the future leaders of Hong Kong.
 Schools and departments actively added to the fund-raising drive

 by going out into the community to gain further support for the